tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 ### Avoid using `LEFT JOIN` to check existence

-Let's say you have an ETL that regularly inserts new data into an existing dimension table.
+Let's say we have an ETL that regularly inserts new data into an existing dimension table.

 ``` sql BAD
 INSERT INTO dim_country